 At trial, three doctors testified regarding her injuries.
 One was a board-certified orthopedist who examined her for the defense and testified that Mrs. Diaz had sustained a 50% compression fracture to a lumbar vertebra, which was a permanent injury that would cause pain throughout her life.

 Mrs. Diaz presented evidence of unpaid medical expenses of $3,200.00 and lost wages of $560.00.
 The jury verdict came back with a total damage award of $5,000.00.

 Mrs. Diaz appealed this jury verdict to the Florida appeals court, arguing that the jury verdict was inadequate in the damage total.
 The appellate court agreed.

-It held that the jury verdict allocated less than $1,300.00 for all her other damage items, including the intangibles.
+It held that the jury verdict allocated less than $1,300.00 for all her other damaged items, including the intangibles.
 Given the evidence she admitted at trial, this was held to be grossly inadequate to compensate Mrs. Diaz for the permanent and serious injury she suffered.

 The case was sent back for a new trial solely on the right amount of damages Maria Diaz should be awarded.

 Florida Slip and Fall Lawyer

 Even though many lawyers do not like doing so, an experienced Florida slip and fall injury lawyer should be able to, based upon their knowledge of the law and past experiences with juries, give an opinion on whether or not a pain and suffering settlement offer is fair.
 However, in giving that opinion the victim must know it is difficult to assess a victim’s future pain and suffering.

 A good lawyer should take the time to explain to a victim what the law says about these damages to avoid having the victim feel like they are being victimized all over again, this time by the insurance company and/or their lawyer.